osqp/osqp_benchmarks/README.md

 The detailed description of these tests is available in [this paper](https://arxiv.org/pdf/1711.08013.pdf).
 To run these scripts you need `pandas` and `cvxpy` installed.

-All the scripts come with options:
+All the scripts (apart from the parametric examples) come with options:
 - `--parallel` for parallel execution across instances
 - `--verbose` for verbose solvers output (they  can be slower than necessary while printing)
 - `--high_accuracy` for high accuracy solver settings + optimality checks